alextrejoc/GutMicrobialMetabolites_Lipidomics_MCItoAD/README.md

 - **Data and figures:** Creative Commons Attribution 4.0 International (CC BY 4.0) (see `LICENSE-DATA`)

-© 2026 Trejo-Castro et al. This repository accompanies the article *Microbiota-Derived metabolites and lipidomic profiles as predictor of progression from mild cognitive impairment to Alzheimer's.*
+© 2026 Trejo-Castro et al. This repository accompanies the article *Microbiota-Derived metabolites and lipidomic profiles as predictors of progression from mild cognitive impairment to Alzheimer's.*

 ---